-When installation is complete, close the boards manager.
+When the installation is complete, close the board manager.
 Navigate to Tools > Board and select your ESP8366 board, in my case the “NodeMcu 1.0 (ESP-12E module)”.
 Finally, make sure you have the right USB port selected under Tools > Port.

 Running “Blink” on the ESP8266